WHAT SHOULD I BRING TO AN ENDURO?

 Once you know where the start line is, you can determine what time you need to leave your pit area.
 You should plan on arriving at the starting line at least 10 minutes before your scheduled start.
 While you are waiting for your minute to come up, you can see how the start is handled.
-Watch how the starter counts down, and the racers leave the line only once he says Go.
+Watch how the starter person counts down, and how the racers leave the line only when he says “GO!”.
 Do not pin it off the starting line, the people working the race will not appreciate being roosted!
 Essentially, you will queue up behind the minute in front of you.
 So, for example, if you are on minute 33, you will be right behind the minute 32 riders and right in front of the minute 34 riders.
 This is the same procedure you will follow during every Test Section Start.

-WHAT HAPPENS AT CHECK STATIONS?
+WHAT HAPPENS AT CHECKPOINT STATIONS?

 WHAT HAPPENS AT GAS STOPS?